giosil/wcollections/README.md

 # Wrapped Collections

-A simple convenience library for manage collections.
+A convenience library for manage collections.

 ## Examples